muldjord/skyscraper/OLDERRELEASES.md

+#### Version 2.5.8 (24th August 2018)
+* Fixed bug in 'genesis' platform when using the 'screenscraper' module
+* Added 'megacd' platform support

+#### Version 2.5.7 (21st August 2018)
+* Added 'Super Famicom' as alias to 'Super Nintendo'
+* Added restrictions for 'openretro' scraping module and removed it from Simple Mode

+#### Version 2.5.6 (20th August 2018)
+* Added 'atari800' platform support

+#### Version 2.5.5 (18th August 2018)
+* Changed '--updatedb' to '--refresh' as the name confused users. '--updatedb' still works, but is considered deprecated
+* Added 'ss' and 'uk' regions to 'screenscraper' module which should fix A LOT of games that weren't found when using this module
+* Added unofficial OSX support to the install script

+#### Version 2.5.4 (10th August 2018)
+* Added 'extensions=' to platform sections of config.ini to allow overwriting the default extensions for any platform
+* Added '--maxfails [int]' command line option and 'maxFails=[int]' config.ini option to allow user to set a higher allowed initial 'Not found' before quitting

+#### Version 2.5.3 (24th July 2018)
+* Added '--allowext' option which will force allow a file extension for the given platform.
+Thank you to 'herbymachine' for suggesting this
+* Added 'allowExtension' to the '~/.skyscraper/config.ini' variables for both 'main' and 'platform' specific sections.
+This is useful if you wish to permanently add a file extension to all or one platform when scraping
+* Implemented 'developers' change in 'thegamesdb' API
+* Implemented 'publishers' change in 'thegamesdb' API
+* Fixed 'Tags' bug in 'screenscraper' module

+#### Version 2.5.2 (13th July 2018)
+* Fixed bug in 'thegamesdb' module that broke platform and genre detection

+#### Version 2.5.1 (10th July 2018)
+* Added '--relative' option which forces rom relative paths in gamelist for EmulationStation

+#### Version 2.5.0 (8th July 2018)
+* 'thegamesdb' removed from Simple Mode scraping scripts due to new api restrictions
+* Implemented new 'thegamesdb' api, be wary of monthly request limit!
+* Made sure 'remaining requests' is clearly stated when using 'thegamesdb'
+* Implemented request limit test which makes Skyscraper stop if limit is reached
+* Made sure cli header always has correct number of dashes

 #### Version 2.4.11 (17th June 2018)
 * Added 'mega-cd' as alias for 'segacd' platform.
 Thank you to user trevor7oaks for reporting this